Doommafia/wuwaKeyboard/README.md

 # wuwaKeyboard
-keybaord overlay for wuthering waves, that you the user can see, useful for practicing parrying
+keyboard overlay for wuthering waves, that you the user can see, useful for practicing parrying